|Labor & Delivery||7 months|

-- Regular, planned lectures on a range of topics pertinent to an advanced consultant in OB anesthesia recommended by ACGME and taught by obstetric anesthesiology faculty members, as well as MFM and neonatology faculty
+- Obstetric Anesthesia Lecture series: Regular, planned lectures on a range of topics pertinent to an advanced consultant in obstetric anesthesia that are recommended by ACGME and taught by obstetric anesthesiology faculty members, as well as MFM and neonatology faculty

 - Monthly SOAP-sponsored Virtual Obstetric Anesthesiology Grand Rounds will be watched with a faculty member in order to facilitate discussion

-- Morbidity and mortality conferences in anesthesiology, as well as obstetrics
+- Morbidity and mortality conferences in anesthesiology & obstetrics

-- Weekly multidisciplinary conferences to discuss high-risk antepartum patients
+- Weekly multidisciplinary conferences — high-risk antepartum patients

-- Monthly, multidisciplinary conferences to discuss high-risk fetal patients
+- Monthly, multidisciplinary conferences — high-risk fetal patients

-- Weekly Departmental Fellowship Seminar Series: Aimed at issues of general interest to the anesthesiologist including professionalism, leadership, business management, education, career development, ethics, oral board preparation, and numerous other topics.
-These sessions are led by department leaders, as well as outside experts.
+- Weekly Departmental Fellowship Seminar series: Aimed at issues of general interest to the anesthesiologist including professionalism, leadership, business management, education, career development, ethics, oral board preparation, and numerous other topics.
+These sessions are led by departmental faculty.

 - Quality & Safety Course: Taught by anesthesiology faculty experts in quality improvement and patient safety.
 Course is taken in conjunction with other departmental fellows.
-Fellows will develop their own quality improvement project related to their specialty.
+Fellows develop their own QI project.

 Maternal-Fetal Medicine Rotation